nfillot/argo_client/README.md

 ## Example

-The code is based on the Go example(https://github.com/argoproj/argo/blob/master/docs/example-golang/main.go) It assumes you're in the Kubernetes cluster and using the incluster configuration.
+The code is based on the Go example (https://github.com/argoproj/argo/blob/master/docs/example-golang/main.go) It assumes that you're inside the Kubernetes cluster and thus is using the incluster configuration.

 ```python
 import kubernetes